bnerickson/civ5_server_docker/README.md

 ## Known Issues / TODO:

 1. Remove overlay_patch.path once https://gitlab.com/torkel104/libstrangle/-/merge_requests/29 is merged.
-2. Convert MPList.lua to a patch.
-3. Create a docker compose for this.
+2. Create a docker compose for this.

 ## How do you use it?